 Head, heart, hands

 Another technique for building your self-awareness is to reflect on your knowledge, values and skills.
-In Waldorf education this is characterised as “head, heart and hands” outlined below and in figure 2.4 (Easton 1997)
+In Waldorf education and Montessori education this is characterised as “head, heart and hands” outlined below and in figure 2.5 (Easton 1997)

 Head: What do you know?